-9.1 Subject to clause 9.2, the Deliverables shall:
+9.1 Subject to clause 9.2, the Goods shall:

 9.1.1 conform in all material respects to any sample, their description and to the Specification;

 9.1.2 be free from material defects in design, material and workmanship; and

-9.3 Subject to clause 9.2, the Supplier shall, at its option, correct, repair, remedy, re-perform or refund the Deliverables that do not
+9.3 Subject to clause 9.2, the Supplier shall, at its option, correct, repair, remedy, re-perform or refund the Goods that do not

 9.3.1 serves a written notice on Supplier not later than 5 Business Days from delivery or performance in the case of

-9.3.2 such notice specifies that some or all of the Deliverables do not comply with clause 9.1 and identifying in sufficient detail
+9.3.2 such notice specifies that some or all of the Goods do not comply with clause 9.1 and identifying in sufficient detail